Diocese of Wilcannia–Forbes: History

 In 1887, the Diocese of Wilcannia was erected by Pope Leo XIII, on territories taken from the three now-neighbouring dioceses: Armidale, Bathurst (see below) and Goulburn (later absorbed in the present Canberra-Goulburn Archdiocese), making it one of the oldest dioceses in Australia.

-In 1917, the area of the diocese was enlarged (at the expense of the neighbouring diocese of Bathurst) and its name changed to the Diocese of Wilcannia–Forbes to take account of the added parishes.
+In 1917, the area of the diocese was enlarged (at the expense of the neighbouring Diocese of Bathurst) and its name changed to the Diocese of Wilcannia–Forbes to take account of the added parishes.

 On 9 June 2009, Pope Benedict XVI accepted the resignation of Bishop Christopher Toohey due to reasons of personal health.
 In April 2011, Bishop Toohey released a personal statement admitting that his behaviour during the early years of his ministry with young adults in his pastoral care was "not consistent with that required of a good person".
 Although the specific behaviours were not mentioned, the church stated that any acts were not criminal in nature.
 To date, Bishop Toohey is the most senior member of the Church to admit to inappropriate behaviour with young adults.
 The Pope appointed Sydney auxiliary bishop Terence Brady as apostolic administrator from 2009 until 2011.
 In 2011 the Bishop Emeritus of Parramatta, Kevin Michael Manning, was appointed to succeed Brady.

 Bishops

 Ordinaries

-The following individual was elected as Bishop of Wilcannia:
+The following men have been Bishop of Wilcannia:

 The following individuals have been elected as Bishop of Wilcannia–Forbes:

 In absence of an appointed Bishop, the following bishops have been appointed as Apostolic Administrator of Wilcannia–Forbes: